WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ### Fixed-Point Combinators

-A **fixed-point combinator** is a combinator that when applied to a function, returns a fixed point of that function (the same function again).
+A **fixed-point combinator** is a combinator that returns a fixed point of that function (the same function again) when applied to a function.
-This is useful for creating recursive functions in lambda calculus, as it allows for self-application of functions.
+It helps create recursive functions in lambda calculus via self-application.

 #### 1. Y Combinator

-This is the most famous fixed-point combinator, and is used to create recursive functions:
+This combinator is the most famous fixed-point combinator and is used to create recursive functions:

 $$
 Y = \lambda f. \ (\lambda x. \ f \ (x \ x)) \ (\lambda x. \ f \ (x \ x))